 - a.
-Identification of the hospice and of the attending physician that will provide care to the individual.
-The individual must acknowledge that the identified attending physician was his or her choice. - b.
-The individual's acknowledgement that he or she has been given a full understanding of the palliative rather than curative nature of hospice care, as it relates to the individual's terminal illness. - c.
-The effective date of the election period, which may be the first day of hospice care or a later date, but may be no earlier than the date of the election statement. - d.
-The signature of the individual or representative. - e.
-Acknowledgement that certain Medicaid services, are waived by the election of Hospice.
+Identification of the hospice and of the attending physician that will provide care to the beneficiary.
+The beneficiary shall acknowledge that the identified attending physician was his or her choice; - b.
+The beneficiary's acknowledgement that he or she has been given a full understanding of the palliative rather than curative nature of hospice care, as it relates to the beneficiary's terminal illness; - c.
+The effective date of the election period, which may be the first day of hospice care or a later date, but may be no earlier than the date of the election statement: - d.
+The signature of the beneficiary or representative; and - e.
+Acknowledgement that certain Medicaid services are waived by the election of Hospice.